IrinaAlcala/simon-game/README.md

 TECHNOLOGIES

 HTML
--used for structuring content
+-used for structuring of the content;
 CSS
--used for layout and presentation of the page JAVASCRIPT
+-used for layout and presentation of the page;
+JAVASCRIPT
--used for the logic of the game
+-used for the logic of the game;

-The demo of Simon Game can be found here: https://github.com/IrinaAlcala/simon-game.git
+The demo of Simon Game can be found here: https://github.com/IrinaAlcala/simon-game.git The image of Simon Game can be found here: https://pasteboard.co/J0WXxp1.png